 In March 2015, the Federal Reserve Board and FDIC completed their reviews of the resolution plan submitted by BNP Paribas in 2014.
 The FDIC Board of Directors determined pursuant to section 165(d) of the Dodd-Frank Act that BNP Paribas' 2014 plan is not credible and does not facilitate an orderly resolution under the U.S. bankruptcy code.
 The Federal Reserve Board determined that BNP Paribas must take immediate action to improve its resolvability and reflect those improvements in its 2015 plan.
 Although the agencies noted some improvements from the original plan submitted in 2013, they jointly identified specific shortcomings with the 2014 resolution plan that will need to be addressed with the 2015 annual submission, which is due by December 31, 2015.
 The agencies agreed that in the event that BNP Paribas has not, on or before December 31, 2015, submitted a plan responsive to the identified shortcomings, the agencies expect to use their authority under section 165(d) to determine that the resolution plan does not meet the requirements of the Dodd-Frank Act.
-BNP Paribas submitted its updated resolution plan on December 31, 2015 and is awaiting the Federal Reserve Board and the FDIC to complete their review of the plan.

 The Dodd-Frank Act also establishes a new U.S. regulatory regime for swaps and security-based swaps (generically referred to in this paragraph as "swaps").
 Among other things, the Dodd-Frank Act provides the Commodity Futures Trading Commission and the SEC with jurisdiction and regulatory authority over swaps, requires the establishment of a comprehensive registration and regulatory framework applicable to swap dealers, such as BNP Paribas, and major swap participants, requires many types of swaps to be cleared and traded on an exchange or executed on swap execution facilities, requires swap market participants to report all swap transactions to swap data repositories and imposes capital, margin, business conduct, recordkeeping and other requirements on swap dealers and major swap participants.
-In late 2015, the Federal Reserve Board and other U.S. banking regulators finalized margin requirements applicable to uncleared swaps and security-based swaps entered into by swap dealers, major swap participants, security-based swap dealers and major securitybased swap participants that are regulated by one of the U.S. banking regulators, including the Bank.
-These margin requirements, which are scheduled to come into effect in phases beginning in September 2016, will require the Bank to post and collect additional, high-quality collateral for certain transactions, which will increase the costs of uncleared swaps and security-based swaps offered by the Bank to its customers who are "U.S. persons" as defined under the rules which apply globally.
-The U.S. Securities and Exchange Commission also finalized rules in 2015 and early 2016 regarding the registration of security-based swap dealers and major security-based swap participants and business conduct requirements for such entities, as well as obligations relating to transparency and mandatory reporting of securitybased swap transactions.
-Further rules and regulations are expected in 2016 to complete this regulatory framework.
-The scope and timing for the implementation of these requirements, and therefore their impact on the Bank's swap business, is difficult to predict at this stage.
 Although many swaps requirements are already in effect, the details of many of these requirements will be established through future rulemakings.

 The Dodd-Frank Act also contains the so-called "Volcker Rule" limitations on proprietary trading and sponsorship of or investment in hedge funds or private equity funds, subject to certain exemptions.
 For non-U.S. banking entities, these exemptions include certain activity conducted outside the United States that meet specific criteria.
 Final regulations implementing the Volcker Rule were issued in December 2013.
-The end of the conformance period for the Volcker Rule was extended until July 2015 (with the possibility of two one-year extensions under certain circumstances), by which time financial institutions subject to the rule, such as BNP Paribas, were required to bring their activities and investments into compliance and implement a specific compliance program.
-However, in December 2014, the Federal Reserve Board extended by order the conformance period to July 21, 2016 for investments in and relationships with legacy covered funds, as defined above, and indicated that it intends to act to grant an additional one-year extension, until July 21, 2017, for the same legacy covered fund investments and relationships.
-The Volcker Rule's implementing regulations are highly complex and may be subject to further regulatory interpretation and guidance, and its full impact will not be known with certainty for some time.
+The end of the conformance period for the Volcker Rule was extended until July 2015 (with the possibility of two one-year extensions under certain circumstances), by which time financial institutions subject to the rule, such as BNP Paribas, must bring their activities and investments into compliance and implement a specific compliance program.
+However, in December 2014, the Federal Reserve Board extended by order the conformance period to July 21, 2016 for investments in and relationships with legacy covered funds, as defined above, and indicated that it intends to act next year to grant an additional one-year extension, until July 21, 2017, for the same legacy covered fund investments and relationships.
 Further implementation efforts may be necessary based on subsequent regulatory interpretations, guidelines, or examinations.